Don’t see an answer to your question here? Email firstname.lastname@example.org.

 3. How do I know if my request for an International Exchange Alumni account has been approved?

 4. I submitted my request to create an International Exchange Alumni account.
 When will I know if my request is approved?

 5. I am ready to submit my Citizen Diplomacy Action Fund application, but I am experiencing technical difficulties.
 What should I do?

-1. Can Citizen Diplomacy Action Fund Rapid Response grants be used for emergency cash assistance?
+1. Can Citizen Diplomacy Action Fund grants be used for emergency cash assistance?

-2. I am applying for a grant with a team.
-How will teams be asked to manage the Rapid Response funds/budget?
+2. How will my team be asked to manage the grant funds/budget?

 3. Are project leads eligible to receive up to $250 of honorarium per-day if they lead presentations, workshops, trainings, or similar project activities?

 4. Do individuals and/or teams receive travel insurance if they are awarded a grant?

 Building a Team